Coding-Doctor-Omar/Image-Watermarking-App/README.md

 The file 'requirements.txt' contains the needed package(s) that you should install to be able to use the app.

+Now, all you have to do is run main.pyw

 # App Screenshot:
 ![Screenshot](data/images/mark-it-screenshot.jpg)